 During the mid-19th century the first efforts were made to revive Hebrew as a everyday language.
 One man who played a major role in these efforts was Eliezer Ben Yehuda (1858-1922), who was the first to make exclusive use of Hebrew in his home, and encouraged the use of Hebrew among others, as well as its use in schools.

-Today Hebrew is spoken by some 5 million people in Israel, where it is an official language along with Arabic. and a further 2 to 3 million people speak the language in Argentina, Australia, Brazil, Canada, France, Germany, Palestinian West Bank and Gaza, Panama, the UK and USA.
+Today Hebrew is spoken by some 5 million people mainly in Israel, where it is an official language along with Arabic. and a further 2 million people speak the language in Argentina, Australia, Brazil, Canada, France, Germany, Palestinian West Bank and Gaza, Panama, the UK and USA.

 The first alphabet used to write Hebrew emerged during the late second and first millennia BC.
 It is closely related to the Phoenician alphabet.
 The modern Hebrew alphabet was developed from an alphabet known as Proto-Hebrew/Early Aramaic.